 No worries, download the PDF version now and enjoy your reading later...Download PDF

-In this article, we discuss what it takes for your brand to stand out and dominate the competitive subscription economy and what you should think about before starting a subscription service.
+In this article, we discuss what it takes for your brand to stand out and dominate the competitive ecommerce subscription economy and what you should think about before starting a subscription service.

-A subscription is an online business model that allows customers to buy products on a recurring basis.
+Subscription ecommerce is an online business model that allows customers to buy products on a recurring basis.
 On top of a more convenient and personalized buying experience, subscriptions often provide customers with cost savings.

 For sellers, subscriptions provide a predictable recurring revenue that they can use to scale their business and build a loyal base of returning customers.
 A modern subscription ecommerce platform can help merchants manage the details of these transactions, reducing the amount of resources it takes to generate this revenue.

 There’s a reason why subscriptions have taken the ecommerce world by storm.
 Launching a subscription service can offer the following benefits:

-Because they are paid for on a regular basis, subscriptions provide your business with a recurring stream of revenue, which can help you plan inventory, predict sales, and streamline your operations.
+Because they are paid for on a regular basis, ecommerce subscriptions provide your business with a recurring stream of revenue, which can help you plan inventory, predict sales, and streamline your operations.

 Higher Customer Lifetime Value

 A monthly subscription business strategy can skyrocket customer lifetime value by turning one-time or occasional buyers into subscribers.
 We wrote more about how to increase customer lifetime value here.

 Lower Acquisition Costs

 Since you’ll be getting repeat purchases from customers, you won’t have to spend as much on acquiring and retaining new customers to keep your business going.
 In this way, subscription platforms are excellent cost cutters for a sales and marketing budget.

 Subscriptions boost customer loyalty by providing value and engaging customers.
 The service offers convenience and personalization—two qualities that modern shoppers value in an online buying experience.

-Regular subscription purchases also offer insights into customer preferences, interests, and habits.
+Regular subscription ecommerce purchases also offer insights into customer preferences, interests, and habits.
 You can use these insights to optimize your marketing efforts and enhance your path to purchase.
 This will allow you to better engage customers and keep them coming back to your business, which goes a long way toward building loyalty and creating sustainable success.

 In addition, subscriptions can open up opportunities for you to upsell and cross-sell products.
 Because they already have an existing relationship with you, your subscribers are more likely to buy additional products or services that you offer.
 This is another way for your business to drive sales and increase revenue.